Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Triggerfish Tackle Setup

 A conventional fishing rod and reel can be used for triggerfish fishing.
-A 7-foot medium-action conventional rod with a 2230 series reel and a 300-pound braided line will work for anglers that prefer conventional fishing gear.
+A 7-foot medium-action conventional rod with a 2230 series reel and a 300-pound braided line will work for anglers who prefer conventional fishing gear.

 Similarly, a 7-foot medium action spinning rod with a 3000 to 4000 series reel spooled up with a 20-pound braided line works for anglers who prefer spinning tackle.
 The tackle for catching triggerfish is not complicated.
 It is the regular tackle you will use for catching other fish like grouper or red snapper.